You have received an approved ESTA Authorization, but you need to retrieve it or check its status. You would simply need to follow certain guidelines.

 In the event the 72-hour processing period for your ESTA has passed without receipt of the emailed authorization, you will have to complete the retrieval form on our website.

-Before proceeding to retrieve your ESTA, please check your email’s Bulk/Spam folder.
+Before proceeding to retrieve your ESTA for the U.S.A., please check your email’s Bulk/Spam folder.

 If you are certain that payment has been successful but are yet to receive your ESTA, proceed with retrieving your online travel permit using the form on our website.